Jane Fonda

 Jane Fonda's Personal Life

-The actress was married thrice.
-Her first husband was Roger Vadim, with whom she had their daughter Vanessa.
-The marriage lasted for 8 years (1965 – 1973).
-Fonda played the role of the perfect wife with delight: running an errand around the house and pretending to share Roger’s views on free love and participating in his orgies.
+The actress has been married three times.
+Her first husband was the French director Roger Vadim, with whom she had a daughter, Vanessa.
+The marriage lasted for eight years (1965 – 1973).
+Fonda threw herself into playing the perfect wife, managing household duties while pretending to embrace Roger's free love philosophy and participating in the wild parties he threw.

 Jane Fonda and Roger Vadim